David Croft (broadcaster): In popular culture

 He is the voice of the paddock reporter in the Codemasters F1 2010 game and in the sequel F1 2011.
 In F1 2012, F1 2013, and F1 2014, he guides the player through the games' respective menus, and in F1 2015 through F1 25 he is a commentator during in-game sessions alongside Anthony Davidson and, in the latter of which, Natalie Pinkham as well as Naomi Schiff.
+Since F1 22, he was one of the two main English commentators to choose.
+The other main English commentator was Alex Jacques from Channel 4 and F1 TV.

 Croft also voiced the character of Lofty Crofty in the European release of Planes (2013).
 The character was the European equivalent of Colin Cowling.
 In 2023, Croft recorded sections of him speaking to be used on rapper IDK's 2023 album, F65.
 Croft's voice was also used for the Coachella performance from the same artist.
 Alongside Martin Brundle, Croft commentates on the racing sequences in the film F1 (2025).

 Radio presenter

 Croft has previously presented a midweek sports show and a Monday night football phone-in show on BBC London 94.9FM, where he has also stood in for Paul Ross and co-presented the Breakfast show first with JoAnne Good and then Gaby Roslin.

 Croft is a fan of rock music and is regular contributor to Primordial Radio with his Crofty's Tracks appearing on the afternoon show with Dewsbury.